-Len Handeland’s creativity took him from attending FIT (Fashion Institute of Technology) in Manhattan to hair.
+Len Handeland's creativity took him from attending FIT (Fashion Institute of Technology) in Manhattan to hair.
 He studied fashion illustration, then years later to a long and successful 27-year career in the hair industry as a sought-after hairstylist, hair colorist, and salon owner.
-Len owned a salon in San Francisco’s Union Square for nine years and two salons in the town of Sonoma, Wine Country; for a total of 8 years; now fully retired from hair, Len became a full-time writer in the spring of 2021.
+Len owned a salon in San Francisco's Union Square for nine years and two salons in the town of Sonoma, Wine Country; for 8 years; now fully retired from hair, Len became a full-time writer in the spring of 2021.

 Len is a dynamic writer specializing in fiction, specifically horror, paranormal, and crime drama novels.
 Len has enjoyed writing as far back as middle school.

 To further enhance and better his writing, Len has taken many creative writing classes and, in 2017, attended The San Francisco International Writer's Conference, which inspired him to write his first book, "The Darkest Gift," based on his love of vampires.
 He credits the late Anne Rice for being the author that inspired him the most to write his own dark vampire story.
 His first book earned him 5-star reviews from readers and professional book reviewers.
 His first novel became a finalist in the American book fest contest in the fall of 2021.